-The shoulder is made up of two joints, the acromioclavicular (AC) joint and the glenohumeral, also called scapulothoracic, joint.
+The shoulder is made up of two joints, the acromioclavicular (AC) joint and the glenohumeral joint, also called scapulothoracic joint.
 The AC joint is the point where the collarbone, or clavicle, meets the acromion, which is the tip of the shoulder bone.
 The glenohumeral joint is the point where the top of the arm bone, or humerus, meets the shoulder blade, or scapula.
 Osteoarthritis is more commonly found in the AC joint.

 Who gets osteoarthritis of the shoulder?

 Osteoarthritis most often occurs in people who are over 50 years old.
 In younger people osteoarthritis can result from an injury or trauma such as a fractured or dislocated shoulder.
 This is known as post-traumatic arthritis.
-Osteoarthritis may also have a hereditary component.
+Osteoarthritis may also have an inherited component.

 What are the symptoms of osteoarthritis of the shoulder?

 As with most types of osteoarthritis, pain is a key symptom.
 A person with shoulder arthritis is likely to have pain while moving the shoulder as well as after moving the shoulder.
 The person can even have pain while sleeping.

 Another symptom may be a limited range of motion.
 This limitation can be seen when you are trying to move your arm.
 It can also be evident if someone is moving your arm to assess range of motion.
 Moving the shoulder might also produce a clicking or creaking noise.

 How is osteoarthritis of the shoulder diagnosed?